-Psychoactive Substances Act: In May, the Psychoactive Substances Act to became law and ‘legal highs’ are no longer be sold in any High Street shops.
+Psychoactive Substances Act: In May, the Psychoactive Substances Act became law and ‘legal highs’ were no longer sold in any High Street shops.
 Angelus has pressed for legal change since we began so we are delighted by this strong action.
 Angelus will continue to educate young people about the risks they face.
 Maryon Stewart was interviewed on BBC Radio 4 regarding the need to combine the legal change with a strong programme of education about the risks of taking NPS/legal highs.
 Click here to view the Angelus film on the legal change.

 Creating a ‘Drug Aware’ Luton: We have been developing a strong partnership with Public Health in Luton on a project to make Luton a ‘Drug and NPS Aware Town’.
 We have some funding from Garfield Weston, Luton Council and the Wessex Charitable Trust to carry out this work.
 Our aim is to engage a number of local organisations, community groups and young people in a concerted awareness programme to make them resilient to ongoing changes in the drugs’ environment.
 We have so far engaged with Public Health, schools, Youth Offending Service, Treatment services, the University of Bedfordshire, and other local community groups.